Eventornado blog

 Typically, hackathon registration will have two types of forms:

-General registration - where you might ask personal identifying information.
+• General registration - where you might ask for personal identifying information.

-Some hackathon organisers choose to only use ideas forms—in this post, we’re covering both general registration forms and idea forms.
+Some hackathon organizers choose to only use idea forms—in this post, we’re covering both general registration forms and idea forms.

-We’ve rounded up some of the reasons why a hackathon’s submission process falls short and struggles to get people registering.
+We’ve rounded up some of the reasons why a hackathon’s submission process falls short and struggles to get people to register.
 Let’s dive in.

 1. Your application form is too long

-Lengthy forms that ask for too much information is an excellent way to cause an eye roll and a swift exit.
+Lengthy forms that ask for too much information are an excellent way to cause an eye roll and a swift exit.

 For every question you include, ask yourself why you need that answer.